 Less talked about (at least until recently) was the construction of State Route 520 (originally called the Roanoke Expressway) which opened across Lake Washington in 1963.
 This too has had major impacts on Capitol Hill, this time severing the Roanoke neighborhood.
 The construction of 520 created a second dead-end of Broadway, making it one of those streets one drives by but rarely uses.

-Our neighborhood saw modest growth between the early 1970's and the mid-1980's when construction all over town picked up.
-In January 1997 three townhomes on Lakeview blvd (across from the Egan House) slid a fair amount.
+Our neighborhood saw modest growth between the early 1970s and the mid–1980's when construction all over town picked up.
+In January 1997 three townhomes on Lakeview Blvd (across from the Egan House) slid a fair amount.
 The off-ramp from northbound I-5 was closed for several days as the damage was assessed.
 10 years later the houses were finally demolished.
 10 years after that, there is a new building there.
-Makes you wonder about the logic of building on a slide prone hill side.
+Makes you wonder about the logic of building on a slide-prone hillside.
 Sadly, Ben was unable to locate any photos of the tipped buildings online.
 If you have any (or an internet source) you are willing to share, please contact him.

 I-5 construction on Capitol Hill, ca. 1960.

-Washington Secetery of State Blog
+Washington Secretary of State Blog

 Now, 10 years after the Colonnade Park's construction the Eastlake Community Council is embarking on a massive redesign and expansion.
-This project will cover over 20 acres and include many great addtions, one of which is a proposed bike trail between the Mercer St overpass (which links with the Melrose Promenade) and the Lakeview underpass.
+This project will cover over 20 acres and include many great additions, one of which is a proposed bike trail between the Mercer St overpass (which links with the Melrose Promenade) and the Lakeview underpass.
 With a little luck, the path will then split allowing folks to go on either side of I-5.

 Dovetailing nicely with this project is the upcoming expansion of 520.
-While the future is still untold as to the the final design, preliminary designs are looking like the regional trail which crosses 520 will have an exit on Federale Ave E. We are still hopeful that a smaller lid will cover part of the west side, allowing for an easier linking with the north side, and hopefully funneling more foot traffic towards Streissguth Gardens.
+While the future is still untold as to the final design, preliminary designs are looking like the regional trail which crosses 520 will have an exit on Federale Ave E. We are still hopeful that a smaller lid will cover part of the west side, allowing for an easier linking with the north side, and hopefully funneling more foot traffic towards Streissguth Gardens.
 As plans draw nearer, I'll try and post some of WSDOT's drawing here.